webfactorymk/bigbrotha/README.md

 # Bigbrotha

-Allows you to find taboo words, censor them and keep track of who is using them on every column in your ActiveRecord model.
+Allows you to find taboo words, censor them and keep track of who created them.
 Optionally you can generate ActiveAdmin pages to import taboo words and keep track of the generated TabooPosts.

 ## Installation